-- 1 10.5 oz can condensed cream of onion (or celery) soup
+- 1 can condensed cream of onion (or celery) soup

 - 2 slices of bread toasted

-- 1 cup or more of shredded cheese of choice (I used mozzarella)
+- Shredded cheese of choice (I used mozzarella)

 - Salt and pepper to season

-- Preheat your oven to 375F and set a large pot of water (salted) to boil while you are toasting your bread.
-When the bread is finished toasting set it aside to cool for a minute or two.
+- Preheat your oven to 375F while you are getting your bread toasted and boiling water in a large pot.
+When the bread is done toasting set aside to cool.

-- Once your noodles are cooked to your preference, turn off the heat, drain your noodles, and place you pot back on the stove top.
-Empty the can of cream of onion soup with ½ a can full of water, drained tuna, and drained peas into the pan and mix on no heat.
+- While your noodles are draining empty the can of cream of onion soup with ½ a can full of water, drained tuna, and peas into the pan and mix on no heat.

 - Add the noodles back to the large pot and mix all the ingredients together.

-- Layer the noodle and tuna mixture in a 9x13 or similar pan alternating between the noodles and cheese.
+- Layer the noodle and tuna mixture in a 9×13 or similar pan alternating between the noodles and cheese.

 - Layer the top with shredded cheese as much or as little as you like then crumble your toast over the top.